tkudupudi2/Scheduling-App/README.md

 Have **Flask,Python3**and**SqlLite** installed.
 ## How to run
 - Navigate to the project folder using the terminal.
-- run : python run.py
+- Run : python run.py
-- enter local ip address http://127.0.0.1:5000/ in your browser
+- Enter local ip address http://127.0.0.1:5000/ in your browser
-- welcome to the site
+- Welcome to the site
 ## Features:
 - Register: costumers are able to create an account.
 - Login: a login manager that keeps users authenticated.